johanley/special-relativity-core/README.md

 Example two: surprisingly, the code found a mistake(?) made in many textbooks.
 It's the assertion that *the phase of a plane monochromatic wave is invariant*.
 I find this at least misleading, if not downright incorrect.
-To me the core idea is Poincaré-invariance, the set of transformations that leave the fundamental quadratic form invariant.
+To me the core idea is Poincaré-invariance and the set of transformations that leave the fundamental quadratic form invariant.
-Under that set of transformations (including simple displacement), it's not the *phase* itself, but rather <a href='https://github.com/johanley/special-relativity-core/blob/master/src/sr/explore/waves/invariant-phase-difference.txt'>*differences in the phase*</a> that are Poincaré-invariant.
+Under that set of transformations (which includes simple displacement), it's not the *phase* itself, but rather <a href='https://github.com/johanley/special-relativity-core/blob/master/src/sr/explore/waves/invariant-phase-difference.txt'>*differences in the phase*</a> that are Poincaré-invariant.

 **<em>"Computer science is not a science and its significance has little to do with computers.